 Preston Carroll is a senior Microbiology, Immunology, and Molecular Genetics student.
 He recently finished his minor in Mathematics with a focus on application in topics such as cryptology and game theory as well as mathematical modeling of biological systems.

 Swee Hong Chan received his Phd in Mathematics from Cornell University in 2019.
 He is currently a postdoc in UCLA Department of Mathematics, where his primary research area is combinatorics and probability.

 In his free time, he likes to ride his bicycle and wander around randomly to see if he can eventually make his way home.

 Zhenyi Chen is a fourth-year undergrad at UCLA studying Mathematics.
 His interests lie mostly in geometry and topology, and he also dabbles in physics.
 He loves sharing knowledge with and learning from people around him.
 In his free time, he watches lots of movies and tv shows.
 He also likes running, hiking, and cycling.

-Katarina Cheng is a high school junior who attended LAMC for 7 years.
-Having found her love for math at Math Circle, she is excited to pass that love to others and continue her involvement through teaching (Intermediate 2)!
+Katarina Cheng is a high school senior who attended LAMC for 7 years.
+Having found her love for math at Math Circle, she is excited to pass that love to others and continue her involvement through teaching!
 Outside of school, she likes to dance, code, and read.

-Aaron Cohen is a parent volunteer in Intermediate 2A.
+Aaron Cohen is a parent volunteer in Advanced 1B.